With everything else you have to think about, choosing your wedding flowers should be the fun part! Here are a few tips to keep in mind.

 Some will prefer designs that lean toward more romantic and less designed, with a larger focus on individual flowers as opposed to mixing and matching.
 Others are all about the mix.
 Finding the perfect inspiration for wedding flowers can and should be fun, but choosing and coordinating your stems can be a bit overwhelming.
 There are some easy-to-follow guidelines that are sure to keep you smiling through the process.

 Picture yourself walking through a glorious garden with every flower at its peak.
 Which flowers would you choose for your wedding?
 Beach brides continue to embrace their love of the great outdoors and its calming beauty through flowers that are both stylish and eco-friendly.

-• Are you decorating a chapel and reception hall?
+- Are you decorating a chapel and reception hall?

-• Is your ceremony going to be on the beach, on uneven sand and dune lines?
+- Is your ceremony going to be on the beach, on uneven sand and dune lines?

+When interviewing potential florists, show them a photograph of your wedding attire and perhaps a swatch of fabric for the bridesmaids’ dresses, along with any pictures from magazines that have captured your imagination.
 Your florist will guide your selections so that the flowers you choose will be in season when the big day rolls around.
 He or she will be more than happy to work with you to convert your vision into a stunning and affordable reality.
 But be open-minded.
-Let’s say you have your heart set on white tulips for a July wedding or red peonies in August – be flexible when your florist tells you that the flowers you love simply are not in season then.
+Let’s say you have your heart set on white tulips for a July wedding or lily of the valley in August – be flexible when your florist tells you that the flowers you love simply are not in season then.
 There are many flowers available year-round, like roses, hydrangeas, carnations, callas, and orchids, just to name a few.

 You want your wedding flowers to be beautiful – and so will your florist.
 Here are a few tips for making that happen.